-Fig.1: Successful return in Helsinki Fig.2: Successful return in Espoo
+Fig.2: Successful return in Helsinki Fig.3: Successful return in Espoo

-- After the bike is successfully returned, you should also see an "expired ticket" in the Whim app's ticket view as shown below.
+- After the bike is successfully returned, you should also see an "expired ticket" in the Whim app's “All Tickets” view under see previous tickets and trips as shown below.

 - If there is a problem (This can sometimes happen if there are interruptions in data transfer) with the return process, try another place in the rack or, if need be, ride to the next station.